stevengregory/servicenow-style-guide/README.md

 **[Back to top](#table-of-contents)**

-## Service Portal Components
+## AngularJS Components

-Use components to construct independent and reusable bits of code.
+In Service Portal, use components to construct independent and reusable bits of code.
 Components can be registered with the `.component()` helper method.
 Why use components?

 - Simple configuration
 - Promotes modular code